A conversation about art that visualizes the future, creative expression in moments of crisis, and how art can be a path into fictional worlds.

 A collection of science fiction stories, art, and essays exploring human futures powered by solar energy, with an upbeat, solarpunk twist.
 What will it be like to live in the photon societies of tomorrow?
 How will a transition to clean, plentiful energy transform our values, markets, and politics?

-Today, weather extremes brought about by climate change pose relentless cognitive and imaginative challenges.
+Named one of the top art books of 2019 by The New York Times Today, weather extremes brought about by climate change pose relentless cognitive and imaginative challenges.
 Beyond news media, what are the cultural registers of this phenomenon?
-How can artistic and literary engagements with destabilizing natural patterns summon new planetary imaginaries—reorienting perspectives on humanity’s position within the environment? […]
+How can artistic and literary engagements with […]

 Why should we go to space?
 To learn more about the universe and our place in it?
 To extract resources and conduct commerce?
 To demonstrate national primacy and technological prowess?
 To live and thrive in radically different kinds of human communities?
 Visions, Ventures, Escape Velocities takes on the challenge of imagining new stories at the intersection of public and private—narratives that use the economic and social history of exploration, as well as current technical and scientific research, to inform scenarios for the future of the “new space” era.